 Change is hard for any organization.
 We are all experiencing some degree of change both on personal and professional levels, either positive or negative (maybe even a bit of both), and how we get through it will be very telling.
 The PMO is very accustomed to change and remaining diligent even under unsteady conditions.
 Business partners will be looking to the PMO to help manage the changes and mitigate risks as changes are happening at rapid speeds.
 You may be experiencing an uptick in support calls or putting on hold a major project to direct attention to the matter at hand.
 Whatever the case may be, changes are happening and without a change-ready culture they will take a much larger toll on the business at whole.
 Effective communication, backed by reliable data, will help ease the change and make the transition a whole lot more manageable.

-These are unprecedented times, but in our line of work, one thing is clear: The role of the PMO has never been more important.
-In addition to the guiding principles above, here are a few resources that may be useful to you and your team as you chart a new path forward:
+These are unprecedented times, but in our line of work, one thing is clear: The role of PMO software has never been more important.

 - How project portfolio planning software helps you pivot,...
 Henry Bennett